dbrattli/Expression/notebooks/02 - Containers.md

 The advantages of immutable data types are:

-* Thread safe.
+* Thread-safe.
 Multiple threads cannot modify or corrupt the state.
 * Safe to share and reuse
 * Easy to reason about.
 Reduces the cognitive load
 * Easier to debug

-Expression extends Python with a comple of more immutable data types:
+Expression extends Python with a couple of more immutable data types:

 ## FrozenList